Helen Doe is a popular speaker at literary festivals, on cruise ships and as a contributor to radio and television programmes.

 In September 2019 Helen was interviewed for Channel 5 Documentary- Digging up Britain's Past.
 This required an early morning start at a local Cornish cove to discuss smuggling of spirits and the tasting of Navy Grog with well known archaeologist Alex Langlands.
 It was surprisingly palatable at 9.00 am in the morning.

-November 2020 Helen appeared as one of the experts on the Channel 5 documentary Brunel- Building Britain, due to be repeated in 2021.
+November 2020 Helen appeared as one of the experts on the Channel 5 documentary Brunel- Building a Great Britain.